-The final foreign tax liability, which may arise months after the advance payments have been made, is the amount which will be regarded as being "proved to be payable" for purposes of section 6quat(1) and the deduction under section 6quat(1C)(a).
+The final foreign tax liability, which may arise months after the advance payments have been made, is the amount which will be regarded as being "proved to be purposes payable" for of section 6quat(1) and the deduction under section 6quat(1C)(a).
 Part of the final foreign tax liability may have been paid as advance payments and part of it may still be payable in the future.
 In contrast, the excess of advance payments above the final foreign tax liability is generally refunded and does not qualify for a rebate under section 6quat(1).
-SARS recognises that cash-flow timing mismatches will occur if a foreign tax year ends after the South African year of assessment.
-As a result, SARS may regard the advance or provisional tax payments as being "proved to be payable" for purposes of the rebate under section 6quat(1C)(a) to the extent that a resident taxpayer can satisfy SARS that such payments correspond to and do not exceed the final foreign tax liability.
+SARS recognises that cashflow timing mismatches will occur if a foreign tax year ends after the South African year of assessment.
+As a result, SARS may regard the advance or provisional tax payments as being "proved to be payable" for purposes of the rebate under section 6quat(1) and the deduction under section 6quat(1C)(a) to the extent that a resident taxpayer can satisfy SARS that such payments correspond to and do not exceed the final foreign tax liability.